muCkk/skin.ace/README.md

-Skin Ace was created by MarcosQui, all credit goes to him.
-I just updated the skin for Kodi 14 (Helix).
+Ace was originally created by MarcosQui, all credit goes to him.
+I've updated the skin for Kodi 14 (Helix).